Bramalea City Centre: 1980s–1990s: Mall expansion

+2004–2010: Reconstruction and expansion

-In 2004, the mall underwent a $165-million reconstruction to improve all common areas.
-The renovation was completed in eight months, a majority of which was done during the night while the mall was closed.
+In 2004, the mall would go through a $165-million reconstruction to improve all common areas.
+The renovation was completed within eight months.
 Upper and ground level corridors at the southwest end of the mall mainly composed of smaller tenant stores were removed in favour of larger store space occupying these areas for Old Navy, Shoppers Drug Mart, and Best Buy.